January 6-18, 2027

 ACTIVITIES

-Guided by choreographers and educators Albert Quesada and Katie Vickers, this program offers students an unforgettable mix of workshops (movement, theatre, mix media, music, visual art), cultural exploration, and creative exchange.
+Guided by choreographers and educators Albert Quesada and Katie Vickers, this program immerses students in an intensive mix of interdisciplinary workshops, cultural exploration, and collaborative creation.
+Students engage directly with the city’s artistic life, learning how different disciplines think, work, and intersect.

 WHAT YOU'LL EXPERIENCE

-Visits to world-class institutions like the Picasso Museum, MACBA, MNAC, Fundació Miró, and Gaudí’s architecture
+Visits to major institutions including the Picasso Museum, MACBA, MNAC, Fundació Miró, and Gaudí’s iconic architecture

 Evenings at the Palau de la Música, Teatre Lliure, and local cinemas

-Creation and reflection labs to develop original work
+Creation and reflection labs to experiment, prototype, and develop original work

-Studio visits and conversations with working artists across disciplines
+Studio visits and conversations with working artists to understand professional practice and artistic thinking

 WHY JOIN